 Katie Nordeen of High Point, news anchor, WGHP Fox 8

 Janet Presson of Waynesville, president, A Small Miracle Inc.

 Ken Smith of Raleigh, news reporter/anchor, WRAL- TV 5

 Scott Shannon of Charlotte, insurance advisor, Windermere Insurance

 Jim Triandiflou of Cary, CEO, Relias Learning

-Special Olympics North Carolina offers year-round sports training and competition for more than 38,000 children and adults with intellectual disabilities.
+Special Olympics North Carolina offers year-round sports training and competition for nearly 40,000 children and adults with intellectual disabilities.
 These athletes inspire greatness through their success and provide motivation to the thousands of coaches, sports officials, local program committee members and event organizers involved in Special Olympics statewide.
 SONC offers Olympic-type competition in 19 sports on local and state levels.
 Visit Special Olympics North Carolina at www.specialolympicsnc.com.
 Engage with us on http://twitter.com/sonc_beafan; http://www.facebook.com/SpecialOlympicsNC and http://www.youtube.com/BeAFanSONC.